PlatONnetwork/docs/docs/PlatON经济方案.md

 3. Election of Alternative Validator

-   For the last block of each settlement epoch (that is, the settlement block), the system takes the top 101 nodes as alternative validators for the next  epoch according to the current alternative validator candidate ranking and participates in the consensus of the next settlement round. alternative validators can get Staking rewards.
+   For the last block of each settlement epoch (that is, the settlement block), the system takes the top 101 nodes as alternative validators for the next  epoch according to the current alternative validator candidate ranking and participates in the consensus of the next settlement round.
+Alternative validators can get Staking rewards.

 4. Election Validators

    Each round of consensus requires 25 validators.
 The system will use VRF to randomly select 25 validators from the current alternative validators to participate in the next round of consensus.

 5. Consensus block

-   The validators take turns to become the proposer to produce blocks, other validators perform block verification, and jointly run the CBFT protocol to complete a round of consensus (a total of 250 blocks per round), and the block producing nodes receive transaction fees and block rewards.
+   The validators take turns to become the proposer to produce blocks, other validators perform block validator, and jointly run the CBFT protocol to complete a round of consensus (a total of 250 blocks per round), and the block producing nodes receive transaction fees and block rewards.

 6. Exit Alternative Validator Candidate